 These numbers change dramatically with an increase in speed, and especially when using a steeper incline.
 The treadmill is almost exclusively used to tone your lower body muscles, with some core benefit if you increase the intensity.

 The benefits of training on a treadmill increase the most by increasing the incline.
 You can also walk faster, or speed walk.
-A light job begins to increase the number of calories burned, with running at a 12-minute mile pace nearly doubling the calories burned over a moderate walking pace.
+A light job begins to increase the number of calories you burn, with running at a 12-minute mile pace nearly doubling the calories over a moderate walking pace.

 § Calories Burned – 406 (moderate resistance)

 The second machine on your list is the elliptical.
-This machine can provide you with an intense calorie burn, but without the impact on your lower joints.
+This low impact machine can provide you with an intense calorie burn, but without the damage to your lower joints.
 Using an elliptical, it's not physically possible to reach the intensity level of running full speed uphill on a treadmill.

-However, you can get an excellent calorie burn, plus do more to tone muscles in your upper body.
+However, you can get an excellent calorie burn, plus do more to tone muscles in your chest.
 By increasing the resistance and working the handlebars, you enhance every aspect of your workout objectives.

-Remember, more resistance equals more effort required, which raises your heart rate, which means more calories burned.
+Remember, more low impact resistance equals more effort required, which raises your heart rate, which means more calories get burned.
 An elliptical trainer is one of the best gym equipment for weight loss and toning, plus it tones the most muscles and muscle groups.

 § Calories Burned – 320 (moderate rowing speed, low resistance (100 watts))

-Rowing machines add an even higher level of upper body muscle toning advantages than the elliptical trainer.
-You work your leg muscles, plus your back and arm muscles.
-The rowing machine helps to tone these muscle groups as well as being a great way to burn calories.
+Rowing machines add an even higher level of muscle toning advantages than the elliptical trainer.
+It provides a full body workout, engaging your leg muscles, plus your back and arm muscles.
+This machine helps to tone these muscle groups as well as being a great way to burn calories.

-Using a rowing machine incorporates a lot of back muscle work, both upper and lower back.
+Using a rower incorporates a lot of back muscle work, both upper and lower back.
 You also gain core benefit through the motion of rowing.
 The biggest muscle groups targeted are your thighs and your arms, especially your biceps.

 § Calories Burned – 370 (moderate effort)